mayakraft/Hoverpad/readme.md

 #usage

+hold the phone like a cafeteria tray, with the home button on the right

+### axis map

+* 1: pitch
+* 2: roll
+* 3: yaw

 ###touch screen to re-calibrate joystick

 it’s helpful to re-calibrate your physical orientation against gravity. a screen touch forces the identity matrix on the controller, release and the device is facing (the new) forward.